 - Choose a sturdy, purpose-built crate.
 An open-top dog pen can be used if your dog will definitely not try to escape.

 - The crate should be big enough for your dog to lie fully stretched out, to sit or stand facing in a choice of directions, to yawn and stretch, to eat, and to lick or chew at toys.
-If your dog is too large to fit comfortably into a crate or dog pen, then room rest may be a better option.
+Room rest may be a better option if your dog is too large to fit comfortably into a crate or dog pen.
 Discuss this with your vet.